stratapp/stratapp-website/_blog/atlassian-thought-of-it-stratapp-s-done-it-social-with-structure.md

 seo_title: 'Atlassian''s Stride created social with structure | Buried by #slack'
-seo_description: 'Those of you into B2B SaaS will remember Stride, a clever innovation by Atlassian that had a huge waiting list for Beta, including me, then it was buried by #slack. #stratapp has taken the idea a step further, adding structure and a strategic context to social.'
+seo_description: 'Those of you into B2B SaaS will remember Stride, a clever innovation by Atlassian that had a huge waiting list for Beta, including me, then it was buried by #slack. #stratapp has taken the idea a step further, adding more tags and a strategic context to social.'
 feature_image: ''